Reddimus/USACO_notes/Graphs/Silver/P1_2015-Switching_on_the_Lights/README.md

 		- Explore valid adjacent rooms.
 			- Check if the adjacent room is lit and hasn't been visited.
 				- If so, add it to the queue.
-4. Write number of lit rooms accessible from `(1, 1)` to output file.
+4. Write number of lit rooms accessible from `(1, 1)` room to output file.

 ### Time & Space complexity:
 Time: `O(N^2 + M)`